plone/documentation/docs/classic-ui/viewlets.md

 You can register custom JavaScript or CSS files to the HTML `<head>` section using viewlets.

 The following code is a template file {file}`head.pt` which will be injected in the `<head>`.
-This examples shows how to dynamically generate `<script>` elements.
+This example shows how to dynamically generate `<script>` elements.

 ```html
 <script type="text/javascript" tal:attributes="src view/getConnectScriptSource"></script>